Frequently Asked Questions (FAQ) About Employee Badge in Apple Wallet

 8) I use a smartphone with an Android operating system?
 What shall I do?

 NFC is currently a supported modality for the Android ecosystem.
 All you need to do is to download the building or workplace mobile app (e.g. the app developed by Sharry) and generate your virtual badge there in a few seconds just with a single tap.

-9) What about security and privacy?
+9) What about privacy?
 Who's going to see the details of when I came to the office or left?

 The Employee Badge in Apple Wallet takes full advantage of the privacy and security features built into iPhone and Apple Watch.
 An Employee Badge is stored on the user’s device, which means that data is private and secure.